-A few years ago, Welch Foods, Inc., the famous co-operative of some 1,400 grape growers, was seeking a more pragmatic way of formulating color in recipes for their many bottled and canned juices, jellies, jams. and frozen products.
-The challenge, their laboratory explained, was the annual, seasonal, and regional variability of the natural grapes used, including Concord Grapes and Niagra Grapes.
-Grown in five states and a Canadian province and processed in six plants, the grapes varied in a number of factors.
-Color, of course, is important because many of Welch's products are in clear glass and plastic bottles.
-Testing samples of each season's harvest against nutritional and recipe standards, an on-going process at the laboratory, was very precise both qualitatively and quantitatively.
-Color testing, however, was not precise because this was performed subjectively.
-Working with Konica Minolta's application engineers.
-Welch's food technologists determined that spectrophotometry was the optimum color measurement and evaluation methodology for them.
+A few years ago, Welch Foods, Inc., the famous co-operative of some 1400 grape growers, was seeking a more empirical way of formulating color in recipes for their many bottled and canned juices, jellies, jams and frozen products.
+The challenge, their laboratory explained, was the annual seasonal and regional variability of the natural grapes used, Concord Grapes and Niagra Grapes.
+Grown in five states and a Canadian province, and processed in six plants, the grapes can vary in a number of factors.
+Color, of course, is important since many Welch's products are in clear glass and plastic bottles.
+Testing samples of each season's harvest against nutritional and recipe standards, an on-going process at the laboratory, was very precise, qualitative and quantitative, except for color.
+That was still somewhat subjective.
+Working with Konica Minolta application engineers, Welch's food technologists determined the optimum color measurement and evaluation methodology for them was spectrophotometry.

-Experimenting with portable and bench-top spectrophotometers, the laboratory found that it could work backward from the ideal final product and establish specifications and tolerances for color at each stage of the product manufacturing process.
+Experimenting with portable and bench top spectrophotometers, the laboratory found that it could work backward from the ideal final product and establish specifications and tolerances for color at each stage of the product manufacturing process.
 Color variations from standard could then be adjusted to better assure color consistency in final products.
-Spectrophotometry now plays an important part in Welch's product development.
+Welch's also found spectrophotometry highly useful in new product development.

-A Flour by Any Other Name...
+A Flour by Any Other Name is Still?

-One would think that in manufacturing white pasta flour, color wouldn't be much of an issue.
-Well, with every kitchen becoming a home gourmet's retreat, the surge in specialty flours and the homegrown sprouting of epicurean eyes and palates, it is now an issue - and one to be avoided.
+One would think that in manufacturing regular white pasta flour, color wouldn't be much of an issue.
+Well, with every kitchen becoming a home gourmet's retreat, the surge in specialty flours and the homegrown sprouting of epicurean eyes and palates, which claim almost preternatural abilities to discern food ingredients, it's now an issue - and one to be avoided.

-This challenge was presented by a semolina flour manufacturer hoping to determine the best method for standardizing the color of their semolina products for consumer lines as well as commercial products.
-The problem was natural; semolina wheat grains vary in color.
+This challenge was presented by a semolina flour manufacturer who wished to determine the best method for standardizing the color of the company's semolina products, not just for consumer lines, but for commercial products, too.
+The problem was natural: semolina wheat grains vary in color.
 The manufacturer was already combining both grain and flour lots to average the color mixtures, but felt numerical standards and tolerances were needed to assist operations in averaging the ingredients.

-The solution was to first standardize an ideal color of semolina flour using a Konica Minolta colorimeter system, and then measure individual flour lots for their color characteristics.
-By sample averaging, color variability within each lot was reduced, and computer color matching of lots for successful color mixture potential in a final flour blend became possible.
+The solution was first standardizing an ideal semolina flour using a Konica Minolta Colorimeter System, and then measuring individual flour lots for their color characteristics.
+By sample averaging, color variability within each lot was reduced, and then computer color matching of lots for successful color mixture potential in a final flour blend became possible.